rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 ## Crater

-[Crater](https://github.com/rust-lang-nursery/crater) is a tool for compiling and running tests for _every_ crate on [crates.io](https://crates.io/).
-It is mainly used for checking for extent of breakage when implementing potentially breaking changes.
+[Crater](https://github.com/rust-lang-nursery/crater) is a tool for compiling and running tests for _every_ crate on [crates.io](https://crates.io/) (and a few on GitHub).
+It is mainly used for checking for extent of breakage when implementing potentially breaking changes and ensuring lack of breakage by running beta vs stable compiler versions.

 ### When to run Crater